hurxan/keypair-generator/README.md

 3. Verifies the singature created before.

 ```
-The application is based on the OpenSSL library so make sure you have it enabled from the php.ini file.
+The application is based on the OpenSSL library so make sure you have it enabled from the php.ini file.<br />
 For more details see [OpenSSL installation](http://php.net/manual/en/openssl.installation.php).